-In July 2016, Fresenius sued our subsidiaries PPCI and PSP LLC in the U.S. District Court for the District of New Jersey alleging an anticompetitive scheme to exclude competition for PPCI's VASOSTRICT®, a vasopressin-based cardiopulmonary drug.
-In particular, Fresenius alleged violations of Sections 1 and 2 of the Sherman Antitrust Act, as well as state antitrust and common law, based on assertions that our subsidiaries entered into exclusive supply agreements with one or more API manufacturers and that, as a result, Fresenius could not obtain vasopressin API in order to file an ANDA to obtain U.S. FDA approval for its own vasopressin product.
+In July 2016, Fresenius Kabi USA, LLC (Fresenius) sued our subsidiaries PPCI and Par Sterile Products, LLC (PSP LLC) in the U.S. District Court for the District of New Jersey alleging an anticompetitive scheme to exclude competition for PPCI's VASOSTRICT®, a vasopressin-based cardiopulmonary drug.
+In particular, Fresenius alleged violations of Sections 1 and 2 of the Sherman Antitrust Act, as well as state antitrust and common law, based on assertions that our subsidiaries entered into exclusive supply agreements with one or more active pharmaceutical ingredient (API) manufacturers and that, as a result, Fresenius could not obtain vasopressin API in order to file an Abbreviated New Drug Application (ANDA) to obtain U.S. Food and Drug Administration (FDA) approval for its own vasopressin product.
 Fresenius sought actual, treble and punitive damages, attorneys' fees and costs and injunctive relief.
 In February 2020, the court granted our subsidiaries' motion for summary judgment on all claims and denied Fresenius's cross-motion for partial summary judgment.
+In March 2020, Fresenius filed a notice of appeal to the U.S. Court of Appeals for the Third Circuit.